phaserjs/template-esbuild-ts/README.md

 We have provided a default project structure to get you started.
 This is as follows:

-- `src/main.ts` - The main entry point.
-This contains the game configuration and starts the game.
-- `src/scenes/` - The Phaser Scenes are in this folder.
-- `src/global.d.ts` - Global TypeScript declarations, provide types information.
-- `public/style.css` - Some simple CSS rules to help with page layout.
-- `public/assets` - Contains the static assets used by the game.

 | Path                         | Description                                                |
 |------------------------------|------------------------------------------------------------|
 | `public/index.html`          | A basic HTML page to contain the game.                     |